A different lockdown: Kashmir shuts again, this time to combat the coronavirus

 In rural areas outside Srinagar, where broadband connections are more sparse, slow mobile internet speeds have become a source of frustration.

-“Honestly speaking, if we are put under lockdown, the internet is the only way to save ourselves from boredom and to get help with the pandemic,” said Sheikh Awar, who lives in Central Kashmir’s Ganderbal district and has a degree in computer applications.
+“Honestly speaking, if we are put under lockdown, the internet is the only way to save ourselves from boredom and to get help with the pandemic,” said Sheikh Yawar, who lives in Central Kashmir’s Ganderbal district and has a degree in computer applications.
 “For all the news about Covid-19 in Kashmir, we have to wait for the 7 pm news.
 I could very well have had instant updates about the pandemic in Kashmir on my phone in real time.
 You can’t even download a photo on 2G speed.
 How are we supposed to watch those informative videos about precautions from scientists across the globe?
 2G internet is as good as useless.”

 As the Valley shuts down to fight the virus, demands for the restoration of 4G mobile internet have grown.
 Residents felt easy access to information would help contain the spread of the virus.
 On March 19, Farooq Abdullah, member of Parliament from Srinagar, who was recently released after months of detention post August 5, wrote to Prime Minister Narendra Modi demanding the restoration of 4G mobile internet in the Valley.